digitalis75/User-Interactive-Project-Piano-Simon-Game/README.md

   * The user presented with contact form.
   * If the user wants to contact website creator the user can complete the form by filling in all the required fields and pressing  !["Send email"](assets/images/send-email.png) button.

-  * Alert box with message "Thanks!
+  * Alert box with a message "Thanks!
 Your email has been sent!" will appear on a screen.

 ## Wireframes
 Wireframes are created in Balsamiq Cloud.